 Which is the National Fruit of India?

-Mango is the national fruit of India, mangoes are native to India and thus truly Indian.
+Mango is the national fruit of India, mangoes are native to India and are also known to be ‘Food of the Gods’.
 Since time immemorial, mangoes have been cultivated in India.
 In ancient times as well, the deliciousness of mangoes has been defined by many renowned poets.
 The great Mughal emperor Akbar had planted about 1,00,000 mango trees in Lakhi Bagh in Darbhanga.
+India is known to be the largest producer of Mango and accounts for more than 50% of total mango being exported around the World.

 What is the National Song of India?